1994–95 KNVB Cup: Preliminary round

-The matches of the preliminary round were played between June 2 and 8, 1994.
+The matches of the preliminary round were played between 2 and 8 June 1994.
 Only amateur clubs participated.

 Intermediary Round

 Three more clubs had to be eliminated before the group stage, so an intermediary round was held.
 One extra amateur club (FVC) entered the tournament here.
 The matches were played on June 9, 14 and 15, 1994.

 Group stage

 The matches of the group stage were played between August 13 and September 13, 1994.
 Except for four Eredivisie clubs, all other participants entered the tournament here.
 In total, 56 clubs participated in the group stage, 28 advanced to the next round.